 For anything more than the occasional bout of teeth grinding, you should see your dentist.
 The most common preventative treatment for severe cases of teeth grinding is to wear what’s called “a night bite plate” or a “bite splint.”
 Your dentist will fit one for you, some fit over the bottom teeth, others go on the top.
 In general, they work by compensating for misaligned teeth or by keeping your jaw more relaxed.
 And regular dental care can help stop the damage caused by bruxism.

 And dental work that was done a decade or two ago may need to be replaced – fillings, crowns and veneers aren’t forever.
 A filling will last 8-10 years, a crown or bridge should last about 5-7 years.
 Dentures typically need replacing every 7-10 years, to fit the changing contours of gums and your jaw.
 Dental implants have the longest life span of all the reconstructive techniques, about 30 years.
-But be aware that the predicted life spans of your dental work assume that you are getting regular dental checkups and care, if not deduct a couple of years from the longevity estimates.
+But be aware that the predicted life spans of your dental work assume that you are getting regular dental checkups and senior dental care, if not deduct a couple of years from the longevity estimates.

 Other dental concerns for mature adults include “mesial drift” – this refers to teeth’s natural tendency to migrate to the front of our mouths.
 This movement can result in a misaligned bite, an overbite or underbite, and wobbly bridgework.

 At the risk of being repetitive, regular dental care and good at home hygiene is the key to keeping your teeth and gums healthy, attractive and strong.

 Unfortunately, even if you have dental insurance, it can be a struggle to fit dental care into your budget.
 Dentists can do amazing things these days – restoring smiles to optimum health and appearance and creating incredibly realistic replacements for missing or decayed teeth – but these treatments don’t come cheap.